Space-Systems/OPI/README.md

 * Extensible GPU computing support
 * Automatic reading of configuration and resource files for propagators

-OPI currently supports C, C++ and Fortran, as well as CUDA  and OpenCL for propagators.
-The C API can also be used for integration into other languages like Python or C#.
+OPI currently supports C, C++, Fortran, CUDA and OpenCL for propagators, and C, C++, Fortran and Python for hosts.
+The C API can also be used for integration into other languages like C#.
 Hosts and plugins don't have to be written in the same language in order to collaborate.
-OPI itself is written in C++, with auto-generated bindings for C and Fortran.
+OPI itself is written in C++, with auto-generated bindings for C, Fortran and Python.
 For GPU support, it supplies a plugin that scans for capable devices and helps to initialize CUDA or OpenCL-enabled propagators.

 Please note that this software is still under development and the interface functions are subject to change.
 Your feedback is appreciated.